pasmi369/School_District_Analysis/README.md

 ### Scores by school type
   - As a whole, charter schools out-performed the public district schools across all metrics.
 ![Scores by School Size](./Resources/Scores_School_Type.png)

 ## Summary:
+  - Math passing rates are always consistently lower across every metric, but the difference between math and reading passing rates is greater among lower performing schools, large schools, and higher spending per student which all seem to correlate.
+  - Average math and reading scores stay consistent across grade level when grouped by school.
+  - In general (one exception), per student spending is higher in bottom performing schools than top performing.
+  - The same phenomenon is seen with high and low per student spending brackets and district versus charter schools.
   - However, more analysis will be required to extract from various sources if the effect is due to school practices or the fact that charter schools tend to serve smaller student populations per school.
-  - Math passing rates are always consistently lower across every metric, but the difference between math and reading passing rates is greater amoung lower performing schools, large schools, and higher spending per student which all seem to correlate.
-  - In general (one exception), per student spending is higher in bottom performing schools than top performing.
-  - Schools under 2000 students have much higher passing rates than those with student populations above 2000.
-A comparision of 95 to 75%.
-The same phenomenon is seen with high and low per student spending brackets and district versus charter schools